SCAR: State-Space Compression for Scalable AI-Based Network Management of Vehicular Services: Simulation Results

-This study analyzes the performance of RL-assisted schedulers operating under NGMN fairness constraints, using compressed CQI inputs generated by RBF networks.
-Different $(M, K)$ configurations are tested to evaluate how CQI compression affects the RL agents’ ability to guide the scheduler toward the feasible region $\mathcal{FA}$, while minimizing time spent in unfair $\mathcal{UF}$ and overfair $\mathcal{OF}$ regions.
+This study analyzes the performance of RL-assisted management policies operating under NGMN fairness constraints, using compressed CQI inputs generated by RBF networks.
+Different $(M, K)$ configurations are tested to evaluate how CQI compression affects the RL agents’ ability to guide the management controller toward the feasible region $\mathcal{FA}$, while minimizing time spent in unfair $\mathcal{UF}$ and overfair $\mathcal{OF}$ regions.
 The goal is to assess the long-term effectiveness of compressed-state RL policies versus their uncompressed counterparts and state-of-the-art approaches in terms of fairness performance.

 The simulation scenario features a fast-varying mobile environment with users traveling at 120 km/h.
-User activity dynamically ranges between 15 and 120 devices, switching randomly between online and idle states.
+User activity dynamically ranges between 15 and 120 devices, randomly switching between online and idle states.
 The system employs an FDD structure with periodic full-band CQI reporting and a downlink-only, best-effort traffic model to isolate fairness behavior from traffic-dependent variations.
-The scheduling policy is based on the Generalized Proportional Fair (GPF) rule, with fairness control handled via either simple parameterization (SP), adjusting a single fairness parameter $\alpha_t$, or double parameterization (DP), where both $\alpha_t$ and $\beta_t$ are jointly optimized.
+The management policy is based on the Generalized Proportional Fair (GPF) rule, with fairness control handled via either simple parameterization (SP), adjusting a single fairness parameter $\alpha_t$, or double parameterization (DP), where both $\alpha_t$ and $\beta_t$ are jointly optimized.
 To train and evaluate the proposed system, a diverse set of RL algorithms is applied, including Q-Learning, SARSA, Double-Q, QV variants, ACLA, and CACLA \cite{comsa_thesis_2014}.
 CACLA2 supports continuous DP-based control, while all other RL approaches are used for continuous SP adaptation.
 These models are trained for 3000 seconds with various $(M, K)$ compression settings and are evaluated over ten 200-second test runs under consistent conditions.
-The results, averaged across trials, provide a robust comparison of how CQI compression affects the fairness-oriented performance of RL-based scheduling policies.
+The results, averaged across trials, provide a robust comparison of how CQI compression affects the fairness-oriented performance of RL-based management policies.